j-mckerracher/fresco-updates/README.md

 ## Overview

 The purpose of this notebook is to allow the user to:
-- Extract filtered data from the Anvil database.
+- Extract filtered data from the FRESCO database.
 - Conduct statistical analyses on the filtered data.
 - Visualize the results of the analyses.